thediscordcoder/discord-server-nuke/README.md

-ALSO, tokenfilter.py IS MEANT TO BE RUN IN THE SAME FILE AS tokens.txt AND IT DELETES ALL OF THE INVALID ONES
+ALSO, tokenfilter.py IS MEANT TO BE RUN IN THE SAME DIRECTORY AS tokens.txt AND IT DELETES ALL OF THE INVALID ONES